KaraAJC/tech-translator/glossary/credentials.md

 ## Rubric

 {% tabs %}
-{% tab title="First Tab" %}
+{% tab title="Great" %}
+:grin:
-credentials are well documented, accurate, and secure!
-There are different sets of credentials per environment and developer
+Credentials are well documented, accurate, and secure!
+There are different sets of credentials per environment and developer.
 {% endtab %}

-{% tab title="Second Tab" %}
+{% tab title="Meh" %}
+:relieved:
+We didn't get the credentials we need, or the credentials aren't well documented. but don't worry, they're safe & secure.
 {% endtab %}

-{% tab title="" %}

-{% endtab %}

 {% tab title="Uh-Oh" %}
+:worried:
+Some credentials are missing, out of date, or in a public place/hard-coded.
 {% endtab %}

+{% tab title="Fire" %}
+:fire:
+There are no credentials, or they're just flailing in the wind, with production-only credentials!
+{% endtab %}
 {% endtabs %}

-GREAT

-* credentials are well documented, accurate, and secure!
-There are different sets of credentials per environment and developer

-  MEH

-* we didn't get the credentials we need, or the credentials aren't well documented. but don't worry, they're safe & secure.

-  UHOH

-* some credentials are missing, out of date, or in a public place/hard-coded.

-  FIRE!

-* there are no credentials, or they're just flailing in the wind, with production-only credentials!

 ## Resources for more info